compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 - optimization ([schedule of the particular construction stage](data/Example2-ParticularPlan_rnd.zip)).

 By comparing [human and AI solutions for test cases](data/ControlExampleResults.zip), you can verify that the AI solution is more effective.

+## 6 Conclusions

+Based on the results of the comparison of processing in the single- and multi-machine variants (without and with the use of the "Cognitive Maps Parallel Processing Toolkit" component), a complete correspondence of the results was revealed, which proves the validity of using this approach.
+As expected, the time spent on calculation decreases proportionally to the increase in computing power (with an adjustment for the discreteness of breaking down the general task into subtasks solved on distributed computing nodes).